An open-source heuristic to reboot 2D nesting research: State of 2D irregular strip packing

 \subsection{Construction-based heuristics}

 Construction heuristics build solutions sequentially by placing one item at a time according to a predetermined ordering in addition to a placement rule.
 To improve solution quality, many methods embed a higher-level heuristic that explores different orderings and placement strategies.
 Representative work has been conducted by \citet{oliveira2000topos, gomes2002two, burke2006new, bennell2010beam, amaro2017parallel}.
 These algorithms are generally straightforward to implement and reproducible provided that sufficient detail is included in the corresponding publication.

-However, the achievable solution quality of construction heuristics lags significantly behind the SotA.
+However, the achievable solution quality of construction heuristics lags significantly behind the state of the art.

 We can attribute this to the nature of the 2DISPP, which does not lend itself well to such approaches for two main reasons.
 First, even minor changes to the ordering of items or their placement early in the construction process leads to unpredictable changes concerning final solution quality.
 This chaotic nature undermines the effectiveness of the higher-level heuristics.
 Second, if one jumps ahead to the densely packed solutions in Figure \ref{fig:best_solutions}, try to imagine the orderings and placement rules needed to position the items one by one into similar configurations.
 Maybe one could devise an effective placement strategy that works well for one of these instances, but it is hard to imagine a single set of rules that would work well for all.